V-Sekai/manuals/demo_to_game/070_packet_format.md

 # Variable bit rate encoding

-The strategy we want to use is called variable bit rate encoding to optimize the use of bandwidth.
+The strategy we want to use is called variable bit rate encoding to optimize bandwidth use.

 In the context of our game, this strategy can be applied to reduce the amount of data that needs to be sent over the network for each snapshot.
 Here's how it could work with our `TimeOffsetPacket` and `DataPacket` structures:

-1. **Keyframe Omission**: Instead of sending a full update (a keyframe) for every single frame, you only send keyframes at certain intervals.
-In between these keyframes, you send smaller updates (delta frames) that describe how the game state has changed since the last keyframe.
+1. **Keyframe Omission**: Instead of sending a full update (a keyframe) for every frame, you only send keyframes at specific intervals.
+In between these keyframes, you send more minor updates (delta frames) that describe how the game state has changed since the last keyframe.
 This is where the `frame_within_metablock` and `frame_offset` fields come into play.
 They allow you to specify which keyframe a particular delta frame is relative to.

 2. **Interpolation**: On the receiving end, the game client uses the data from the keyframes and delta frames to interpolate the game state for the frames in between.
-This means that even though you're sending less data, the client can still produce a smooth animation.
+This means that even though you send less data, the client can still produce a smooth animation.
 The `x_offset`, `y_offset`, and `z_offset` fields in the `DataPacket` structure are used for this purpose.
 They provide the information needed to calculate the position of an entity at any given frame.

 3. **Variable Bit Rate Encoding**: The `time_bit_width`, `x_bit_width`, `y_bit_width`, and `z_bit_width` fields in the `TimeOffsetPacket` structure allow you to use different amounts of bits for different types of data.
-For example, if the x, y, and z positions of an entity don't change much from one frame to the next, you might choose to use fewer bits to represent these values.
-This can help to further reduce the size of your snapshots.
+For example, if an entity's x, y, and z positions don't change much from one frame to the next, you might use fewer bits to represent these values.
+This can help to reduce the size of your snapshots further.

 4. **Octahedral Compression**: The rotation of the rigid bodies is stored as an octahedral normal, which is a very efficient way to represent 3D rotations.
-This can significantly reduce the amount of data needed to represent the orientation of each rigid body.
+This can significantly reduce the data needed to represent the orientation of each rigid body.

 ## Entity